 These bars have a special feeling to them.
 To step through their doors is like stepping into another time.
 The decorations from the 19th century are prevented, and their interior captures the mystery and glory of Buenos Aires’ past.
 These are places that were frequently visited by important personalities throughout the history of Buenos Aires.

 In San Telmo, you find some of these impressive historic bars in Buenos Aires:

-If you are interested in learning more about Argentine food and traditions, check out this complete foodie tour of the neighborhood.
+If you are interested in learning more about Argentine food and traditions, check out a foodie tour of San Telmo.

 Locations: Around San Telmo

 If you are looking for a break from walking and exploring San Telmo, then Lezama Park is a good option.